jpinilloslr/gshortcuts/README.md

 - [Reporting Issues](#reporting-issues)
 - [License](#license)

-`gshortcuts` is a command-line tool to import, export, and declaratively manage GNOME built-in and custom keyboard shortcuts.

 ## Overview

 This tool helps you manage your keyboard shortcuts in GNOME-based desktop environments.
-You can define your shortcuts in a YAML or JSON file and import them using `gshortcuts`.
+You can define your shortcuts in a declarative YAML or JSON file and import them using `gshortcuts`.

 ## Features

 - Reliable and idempotent.
 - Manage both, built-in and custom GNOME shortcuts.
+- Detect duplicate shortcuts.
 - Native GIO Settings integration (no external processes).
 - No need to restart your GNOME session, changes take effect immediately.
 - Declarative config format: track changes easily with Git.